Berried Alive: Plot

-Drama (Kevin Dillon) grows disillusioned with Five Towns, especially as Coakley continues humilliating him.
+Drama (Kevin Dillon) grows disillusioned with Five Towns, especially as Coakley continues humiliating him.
 While dining with the boys, Drama is approached by Phil Yagoda (William Fichtner), a producer who fired him from Melrose Place.
 With the incoming revival, Yagoda offers him a role in the series if he can leave his Five Towns contract.
 Drama contacts Lloyd (Rex Lee), his agent, but is frustrated to learn he quit Miller Gold.
 He asks him to get his contract finished at Five Towns, offering to remain as his client if he gets it.

 Ari (Jeremy Piven) is angry when Drama informs him that Lloyd is now working for Adam Davies (Jordan Belfi), but agrees to help Drama with Coakley (Matt Letscher).
 Ari is faster than Lloyd and convinces Coakley in getting Drama out of his contract by bribing him, prompting Drama to choose Ari as his agent.
 An upset Lloyd visits Drama, telling him he remains his only client and promising to prioritize him, also warning him that Ari does not believe in his talent.
 Drama confronts Ari over his view of him as an actor, and Ari allows Drama to leave with Lloyd.

 Eric (Kevin Connolly) is taken aback when Ashley (Alexis Dziena) asks to read his e-mails, claiming that it is to build trust between them.
 The tensions arise as Ashley suspects that Eric is interested in his assistant, Brittany (Kate Mara).
 When she repeats this behavior at a restaurant, Eric decides he had enough and breaks up with her.
 Turtle (Jerry Ferrara) impresses the sorority girls when Jamie-Lynn Sigler takes him to the campus, and when he is revealed to be friends with Vince (Adrian Grenier).
 Later, Sigler tells Turtle that she got the lead on a TV series, but he is dismayed when she tells him it will be filmed in New Zealand.